 Sign Language is offered to students in all grades at the Primary School.
-This has been particularly an interesting area as we partner with a Deaf School as part of our corporate responsibility.
+This has been particularly an interesting area as we partner with a school for the deaf as part of our corporate responsibility.
 We found this language necessary so that whenever we interact with the students in the school we are able to use the language they understand.

 Students love it as they find it interesting to learn.
-The language programme allows for transdisciplinary learning across all grade levels in all Units of Inquiry.
-We have fully rolled out expectations as from the Language Scopes and Sequence to facilitate the learning of this language.